ga-wdi-lessons/building-a-mean-app/angular-walkthrough-annotated.md

 Let's take a look at the last commit, ["Added Angular Dependencies"](https://github.com/ga-wdi-exercises/whenpresident/commit/2a97dfb7cc4258d489f318aa09707c0aef97e0ae) to get a sense of our starting point.

-We already have a starter file for Angular, `public/js/app.js`, in that file we have our initial module:
+We already have a starter file for Angular, `public/js/app.js`, in that file we have our initial module...

 ```js
 angular